Ensembl/ensembl-hive/wrappers/README.md

 > In this section, `${language}` is the name of the programming
 > language, `${module_name}` is the name of the user's runnable

-There must be an executable under `ensembl-hive/wrappers/${language}/` that is registered in `ensembl-hive/modules/Bio/EnsEMBL/Hive/GuestProcess.pm`

-> LEO: If you have a look at GuestProcess, you'll see that the new
-> entries will be quite redundant: repeating `EHIVE_ROOT_DIR` and the
-> name of the language.
-Perhaps, we should state that the wrapper is always
-> called `wrapper` ?
-In this case, we can skip the "registration" process
+eHive natively supports a few langues (see `ensembl-hive/wrappers/`) but can also use wrappers that exist in the user's environment.
+Wrappers can be declared through the environment variable `EHIVE_WRAPPER_XXX` where `XXX` is the name of the language in upper case.

-It works in two modes:
+Wrappers work in two modes:
 * `${executable} ${module_name} compile`
 * `${executable} ${module_name} run ${fd_in} ${fd_out}`